louiscaves/MATLAB_Double_Pendulum/README.md

 # MATLAB_Double_Pendulum
-Set up and solve for equations of motion of a double pendulum system in Lagrangian Formalism and animate motion of the system
+These programs will set up and solve the equations of motion for a multiple pendulum system.
+The program doublePendulum.m will generate several plots representing the solution set of state variables and animate the motion of a double pendulum system.
+The file doublePendulum_10x.m animates the dynamic motion of 10 different double pendulum systems at the same time, each with slightly different initial conditions, to illustrate the chaotic behavior of this system.
+The file quadPend.m solves for and animates the dynamic motion of a quadruple pendulum system.